 It’s hard to beat the homey, comforting goodness of a shepherd’s pie.
-This week, our chefs have whipped up a vegetarian version that’s just as rich and hearty as the original!
-They swap the traditional beef for meaty mushrooms, then simmer with tomato paste, veggie stock, and a bounty of fresh veggies and thyme.
+Our chefs whipped up a vegetarian version that’s just as rich and hearty as the original!
+Meaty mushrooms (in lieu of traditional ground beef) are simmered with tomato paste, veggie stock, and a bounty of fresh veggies and thyme.
 On top, swoops of creamy mashed potatoes are sprinkled with white cheddar, then broiled to create an irresistibly cheesy crust.
 Seriously, who needs the meat when you’ve got all that?!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.